adamsilver/fdpb/08-an-upload-form.md

 ### Dropping Files

 Next we need to handle the dropping of the files, which we can do by listening to the `ondrop` event.
-Here is the handler:

 ```JS
 Dropzone.prototype.onDrop = function(e) {